muktika1/fetch-ml-apprentice-challenge/README.md

 A 4-class classification head for query intent

 This structure supports efficient multi-task learning, leveraging shared semantics while supporting task-specific objectives.

+### 🧩 Multi-Task Architecture Summary

+To enable multi-task learning, I designed the `MultiTaskSentenceModel` to include a shared MiniLM transformer backbone followed by multiple task-specific output heads.
+Each head is implemented as a linear classifier that receives the same pooled sentence embedding and outputs logits for its respective task.
+The key architectural change was moving from a single-head transformer to a multi-headed architecture that returns a dictionary of outputs for joint optimization during training.
+This setup allows for simultaneous learning across sentence classification (Task A), receipt quality prediction (Task B1), and query intent classification (Task B2), while maintaining a compact and efficient shared encoder.

 ## Task 3: Training Considerations